JulianKemmerer/PipelineC/docs/pypeline_sim_DESIGN.md

 ### Limitations of the existing output-delay model

-The existing MAIN/AUTOPIPELINE emulation uses a **black-box output-delay** model of a feed-forward, initiation-interval-1 pipeline.
+The existing MAIN/AUTO_PIPELINE emulation uses a **black-box output-delay** model of a feed-forward, initiation-interval-1 pipeline.
 It is exact within that model, but the following are genuine boundaries.
 Two of them are **detected and turned into hard errors** (loud `sys.exit`/`RuntimeError` — the design is refused rather than silently mis-simulated); the rest are constraints on how you write probes:

-- **Feed-forward II=1 only.** The model assumes the sliced/autopipelined logic accepts one input per cycle with no internal stall.
-This is exactly what AUTOPIPELINE and the sweep produce (combinational logic cut into register stages), so it always holds for their output — but the delay line is not a general model of a hand-built multi-cycle or back-pressured pipeline.
+- **Feed-forward II=1 only.** The model assumes the sliced/auto-pipelined logic accepts one input per cycle with no internal stall.
+This is exactly what AUTO_PIPELINE and the sweep produce (combinational logic cut into register stages), so it always holds for their output — but the delay line is not a general model of a hand-built multi-cycle or back-pressured pipeline.
-  (An `AUTOFSM` call site has initiation interval N, not 1, and is deliberately *not* modelled by this delay line — it gets its own register-level model instead; see below.)
+  (An `AUTO_FSM` call site has initiation interval N, not 1, and is deliberately *not* modelled by this delay line — it gets its own register-level model instead; see below.)
 - **Warm-up data is not comparable.** VHDL's added pipeline registers are declared with no initializer and read `'U'` in GHDL during the first N cycles; native delay lines start at typed